Is it possible to sustain this rally? Iovance Biotherapeutics Inc. (IOVA) Stock

 What Does Iovance Biotherapeutics Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $1.74 billion as of the last trading session.
+The stock’s market cap achieved a total value of $1.78 billion as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The firm managed a Price-to-Book ratio of 2.26, which equates the market value of a stock with its book value.
+Forward price-to-earnings is calculated using predicted earnings for the next financial year’s P/E determination.
+The stock has achieved an effective Price-to-Sales Ratio of 8892.42 that mirrors the cost to be found for sales by the market.
+The firm managed a Price-to-Book ratio of 2.74, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?